Axioms for Defeat in Democratic Elections: Axioms

 According to Borda, $a$ defeats $c$ in $\mathbf{P}_{-b}$.
 Note that $a$ is majority preferred to $b$ in $\mathbf{P}$, and $b$ is defeated in $\mathbf{P}$ by both $a$ and $c$ according to Borda.
 But the addition of the loser $b$ spoils the election for $a$, as $c$ defeats $a$ in $\mathbf{P}$ according to Borda.
 This violates Immunity to Spoilers.
 It is also violates Independence of Clones (\citealt{Tideman1987}), as $b$ is a clone of $c$ (no candidates appear in between $b$ and $c$ on any voter's ballot).
 Finally, $c$ defeating $a$ in $\mathbf{P}$ but not in $\mathbf{P}_{-b}$ is another violation of Coherent IIA (see the proof of Proposition \ref{StrongStability}).\end{example}

-In fact, Coherent IIA (together with the other mentioned axioms) implies an even strong anti-spoiler axiom from \citealt{HP2020}: \begin{itemize} \item Strong Stability for Winners: if $a$ in undefeated in $\mathbf{P}_{-b}$, and $b$ is not majority preferred to $a$ in $\mathbf{P}$, then $a$ is still undefeated in $\mathbf{P}$. \end{itemize}
+In fact, Coherent IIA (together with the other mentioned axioms) implies an even stronger anti-spoiler axiom from \citealt{HP2020}: \begin{itemize} \item Stability for Winners (resp.~Strong Stability for Winners): if $a$ in undefeated in $\mathbf{P}_{-b}$, and $a$ is majority preferred to $b$ in $\mathbf{P}$ (resp.~$b$ is not majority preferred to $a$ in $\mathbf{P}$), then $a$ is still undefeated in $\mathbf{P}$. \end{itemize}

 \begin{proposition} Anonymity, Neutrality, Monotonicity (for two-candidate profiles), and Coherent IIA together imply Strong Stability for Winners. \end{proposition} \begin{proof} Suppose $a$ is undefeated in $\mathbf{P}_{-b}$ according to $f$ and that $b$ is not majority preferred to $a$ in $\mathbf{P}$.
 Suppose for contradiction that $a$ is defeated in $\mathbf{P}$ according to $f$.
 Since $b$ is not majority preferred to $a$ in $\mathbf{P}$, it follows by Lemma \ref{MajDefeatLem} that $b$ does not defeat $a$ in $\mathbf{P}$ according to $f$.
 Hence there is some $c\in X(\mathbf{P})\setminus\{b\}$ that defeats $a$ in $\mathbf{P}$ according to $f$.
 Then since $\mathbf{P}_{\mid \{a,c\}}=(\mathbf{P}_{-b})_{\mid \{a,c\}}$ and the margin graph of $\mathbf{P}_{-b}$ is obtained from that of $\mathbf{P}$ by deleting a candidate other than $a$ and $c$, it follows by Coherent IIA that $c$ defeats $a$ in $\mathbf{P}_{-b}$ according to $f$, contradicting our initial assumption. \end{proof}